maidsafe-archive/safe-build-infrastructure/README.md

 To get the VMs up and running, you need some things installed on your development host:

 * [Vagrant](https://www.vagrantup.com/).
 Generally just get the latest version for your distro.
 You can run it on a Linux, Windows or OSX host.
-* After installing Vagrant, install the [vagrant-hosts](https://github.com/oscar-stack/vagrant-hosts) plugin by running `vagrant plugin install vagrant-hosts`.
+* After installing Vagrant, install a couple of plugins for it:
+  - [vagrant-hosts](https://github.com/oscar-stack/vagrant-hosts): `vagrant plugin install vagrant-hosts`.
+  - [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest): `vagrant plugin install vagrant-vbguest`.
 * [Virtualbox](https://www.virtualbox.org/wiki/Downloads).
 The list of versions supported by Vagrant is [here](https://www.vagrantup.com/docs/virtualbox/).
 Sometimes the latest versions aren't supported yet, but generally it's OK to just grab the latest version.
 * The easiest way to get machines running are via the convenience targets in the Makefile.
 Most Linux distros will probably have `make` installed via other packages like `build-essentials`.
 Google for how to install it on your distro.
 On Windows you can get access to `make` by installing [MSYS2](http://www.msys2.org/) then running `pacman -S make`; after this add `c:\msys64\usr\bin` to your `PATH` variable to have `make` accessible via `cmd.exe`.
 On OSX you can install via the [Apple Developer Tools](http://developer.apple.com/) and there's also a package available for [Homebrew](https://formulae.brew.sh/formula/make).